besteon/balatrobot/README.md

 Requires Steamodded 0.7.2 (Untested with latest version)

-Just unzip and put the balatrobot folder under your Mods folder.
+Just unzip the release .zip into your Mods folder.

 ## Botting